Beckingham One-Name Study

 E mail me

 This page is about the Beckingham part of our family.
-It was my (Alex's) maternal grandfather's name and I, with help from many others, have managed to trace this line back to a Roger Beckingham of Hungerford who died around January 1741/42 in Great Bedwyn, Wiltshire.
+It was my (Alex's) maternal grandfather's name and I, with help from many others, managed to trace this line back to a Roger Beckingham of Hungerford who died around January 1741/42 in Great Bedwyn, Wiltshire.
 He married a woman called Mary at Shalbourne, Berkshire on 10 June 1708 but the parish register does not show her surname!

 I do have details of many other lines and of course I am willing to assist and share information with others interested in the Beckingham name.
 Follow the link here to see some information held on the other Beckingham Pedigrees, although I have to say that I do not publish "trees" on this site but will happily share data if you contact me.